gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 Use estimated base frequencies

-Use a gamma distribution to estimate site heterogeneity (Q: WTF is this referring to?)
+Use a gamma distribution to estimate site heterogeneity (Q: What is this referring to?)

-Keep the number of Gamma Categories low unless you have reason to do otherwise...select 4.
+Its often good to keep the number of Gamma Categories low unless you have reason to do otherwise...select 4.

 Partition codons into two groups *(1+2),3*